Jooho-Git/Bitcoin_Prediction_Classification_Project/README.md

 ## Regression
 Users who receive pattern notifications start to think about their investment strategies,
-especially for **triangle patterns** where ups and downs are unpredictable.
+especially when they get **triangle patterns** where ups and downs are unpredictable.
 **N-BEATS** which is an explainable time series model can help users establish their strategies.

 ### Data